-· Cutting tools should be used for a maximum of 10 cycles. · Sterilized water should be used in order to avoid surface stains.
+• Cutting tools should be used for a maximum of 10 cycles. • Sterilized water should be used in order to avoid surface stains.

-STORAGE: The implants should be kept in their original packaging, in a dry area at room temperature (10°C-35°C/50°F-95°F).
+STORAGE: The implants should be kept in their original packaging, in a dry area at room temperature (10°C-23°C/ 50°F-73.4°F).
 The implant should not be used after the expiration date on the package.
 Light packages should be stacked on top of heavier ones.
 Do not store implants near dangerous or toxic materials.

-Transport: The implants should be kept in their original packaging, in a dry area at 2°C-50°C/36°F-122°F.
+Transport: The implants should be kept in their original packaging, in a dry area at 2°C-50°C/ 36°F-122°F.

 WARNINGS: Implant surgery is a highly complex procedure and practitioners are advised to take the necessary courses that teach implant surgery.
 Improper implant techniques may result in implant failure and loss of bone.
 Ritter Implants are intended to be used only according to the protocol outlined above with Ritter implant drill bits.
 Implants placed at sharp angles may lead to implant failure.
 Bone loss, infection and movement of the implant may indicate that the implant is failing.
 If any of these is observed, the problem should be treated or the implant removed, as soon as possible.
-Patients should consult with their physician and imaging technician prior to undergoing an MRI procedure.
-Ritter implants and Recovery accessories have not been evaluated for safety and compatibility in the MR environment and not been tested or heating or migration in the MR environment.
-Risks include: immediate anesthetic and surgical risks psychiatric risks, medical threats to long-term retention, long-term effects on health, and complications that may include: delayed healing, edema, hemorrhage, dehiscence, parenthesis, hematoma, allergic reaction, inflammation of the sinus, nerve damage, speech problems, and gingivitis long-term problems may include: nerve damage, bone loss, hyperplasia, local or systemic bacterial infection, endocarditic, long-term pain, and fractures of the bone, the implant or the teeth.
+Please note the MRI safety information on page 16.
+Risks include: immediate anesthetic and surgical risks psychiatric risks, medical threats to long-term retention, long-term effects on health, and complications that may include: delayed healing, edema,hemorrhage, dehiscence, parenthesis, hematoma, allergic reaction, inflammation of the sinus, nerve damage, speech problems, and gingivitis long-term problems may include: nerve damage, bone loss, hyperplasia, local or systemic bacterial infection, endocarditic, long-term pain, and fractures of the bone. the implant or the teeth.
 The following organ systems may be affected: cardiovascular -coronary heart disease arrhythmias; Respiratory - chronic pulmonary disease; Renal - chronic renal failure; Endocrine - diabetes, thyroid disease, pituitary and adrenal disorders; Hematologic -anemia, leukemia, blood clotting disorders; Musculoskeletal-arthritis osteoporosis; Neurologic-stroke, palsy, mental retardation.